 Article VI – Election and Terms of Office

 Elections shall take place at the annual Business Meeting.
-Each member institution in attendance shall have one (1) vote, provided that the institution has been represented at a minimum of three (3) previous regularly scheduled LICSPA meetings/events during the prior academic year (July to June.)
-In any given year in which the total number of business meetings/events exceeds five (5), the Executive Board will make a determination, prior to the annual business meeting, on the total number of meetings an institution is required to have attended to be eligible to vote.
-In order to run for an executive board position, a candidate has to attend three (3) previous regularly scheduled LICSPA meetings/events during the prior academic year (July to June.)
-In the event that there are no eligible/interested candidates the election shall be open to any member.
+Each member institution in attendance shall have one (1) vote, provided that the institution has been represented at a minimum of five (5) previous regularly scheduled LICSPA meetings/events during the prior calendar year (January to December).
+In order to run for an executive board position, a candidate has to attend three (3) previous regularly scheduled LICSPA meetings/events during the prior calendar year (January to December).
+In the event that there are no eligible/interested candidates, the election shall be open to any member.

 The Secretary will announce eligibility.
 The term of office of each officer shall be one year and terminate with election.
 The Conference Chair is appointed by the executive board once the host institution is selected each year.
 The host institution selects the individual who will serve as the Conference Chair.
 Officers who are unable to complete their terms of office shall be replaced through a new election to be held at the next scheduled meeting.

 Any officer may be removed for non-performance of duties by a vote of 2/3 of Principle Voting Members present at meeting or their proxy.

 Article VII – Duties of Officers

 At the annual meeting, the new Executive Board, along with delegates in attendance, shall draft a calendar of meetings for the following academic year.